tsoding/faq/README.md

 # Q: What computer do you use?
 The von Neumann one.

+# Q: What's the mic you're using?
+Behringer C-1U

 # Q: Where are you from?
 I'm from the Internet you silly! :) Just like you!